ProseMirror/prosemirror-markdown/README.md

        `block`, or `mark` must be set.

    **`block`**`: ?string`
-     : This token comes in `_open` and `_close` variants (which are appended to the base token name provides a the object property), and wraps a block of content.
+     : This token (unless `noCloseToken` is true) comes in `_open` and `_close` variants (which are appended to the base token name provides a the object property), and wraps a block of content.
 The block should be wrapped in a node of the type named to by the property's value.
 If the token does not have `_open` or `_close`, use the `noCloseToken` option.

    **`mark`**`: ?string`
-     : This token also comes in `_open` and `_close` variants, but should add a mark (named by the value) to its content, rather than wrapping it in a node.
+     : This token (again, unless `noCloseToken` is true) also comes in `_open` and `_close` variants, but should add a mark (named by the value) to its content, rather than wrapping it in a node.

    **`attrs`**`: ?Object`
      : Attributes for the node or mark.
 When `getAttrs` is provided,